BrendonSutaj/TWG---HoloLens-Application/README.md

 # TWG---HoloLens-Application

-The Walkable Graph (TWG) is an augmented reality (AR) application, that uses XML documents to automatically create AR content in form of walkable graphs in an AR environment.
+The Walkable Graph (TWG) is an Augmented Reality (AR) application, that uses XML documents to automatically create AR content in form of walkable graphs in an AR environment.
+Details about the kind of content processed and how the graphs are computed, can be read in my [Bachelor Thesis](https://github.com/BrendonSutaj/Bachelor-Thesis) in more detail.

 ## Getting Started